esteboix/RepData_PeerAssessment1/PA1_template.md

 OK, I'm done, see you!

 I'm joking, you're not going to get rid of me this easily.
-Here's what we're going to do: we're going to calculate the mean for each step in each day of the week, and then fill the missing values with these ones.
-To do that first we need to know which day of the week correspont to each date.
+Here's what we're going to do: we're going to calculate the mean for each interval in each day of the week, and then fill the missing values with these ones.
+To do that first we need to know which day of the week correspond to each date.

 ```r